Arachni/build-scripts/README.md

 * Downloads all library dependencies and installs them in the environment.
 * Downloads Ruby and installs it in the environment.
 * Configures Ruby and installs a few vital gems.
-* Tests and installs Arachni in the environment.
+* Downloads and installs Arachni in the environment.

 The created environment is self-sufficient in providing the required runtime dependencies for Arachni and can be moved between systems of identical